AI Systems / 7-Day Outcome

 The real leverage is in how variables start to connect.

 These are not every possible combination.
-They are examples of the pairs and decision paths the system refines because they explain why one post holds attention, earns replay, or spreads better than another.
+They are examples of the pairs and paths the system refines for because they explain why one post holds attention, earns replay, or spreads better than another.

 Variable A